Macroscopic quantum oscillator based on a flux qubit

 and the coupling constant $\kappa$ (for $B_{x}A>n\Phi_{o}$) is

-The coupling constant $\kappa$ increases with an external magnetic field $B_{x}$.
-It is important to notice that even if the intrinsic frequency $\omega_{i}$ of the cantilever is zero the cantilever experiences a restoring force resulting a nonzero $\omega_{\delta}$ in presence of an external magnetic field.
+The coupling constant $\kappa$ increases with the external magnetic field $B_{x}$.
+It is important to note that, even if the intrinsic frequency $\omega_{i}$ of the cantilever is zero, the cantilever experiences a restoring force in the presence of an external magnetic field that results in a nonzero $\omega_{\delta}$.